bleafman/bleafman/README.md

 ## 📚 About Me

 🖥 &nbsp; full-stack software developer \
-🐕 &nbsp; dog dad \
+👶 &nbsp; dad \
 👨‍🍳 &nbsp; amatuer chef \
 ☕ &nbsp; coffee enthusiast

 ## ⬆ What I'm up to

-🎯 &nbsp; I'm currently working on my personal site/blog refactor, some unannounced (but fun!) apps, and this README!
+🎯 &nbsp; I'm currently at <a href="https://fluint.io/">Fluint.io</a> building an AI Agent to help sellers, some unannounced (but fun!) apps, and this README!

 ## 🌎 Find me around the web